Table of Contents

 Look for the best blood pressure monitors from respected industry manufacturers.
 There is a very good reason why manufacturers stay in business for an extended period of years.
 You are more likely to get a reliable product from those that have years of experience and expertise backing their products.
 Further, they are more likely to provide you with the latest in product technology and innovation.
 Medical professionals will always purchase their medical supplies from well known, established companies and you should consider doing the same.

-Be certain that you select a cuff that will actually fit your wrist or your arm.
+Be certain that you select a cuff that will fit your wrist or your arm.
 Most of the best blood pressure monitors are sized to fit a medium sized frame.
 If you have larger than normal arms, or even smaller than normal arms, you’ll want to do your homework and make sure that you get a cuff that fits.
 You will never get an accurate reading if it doesn’t fit properly.

 There is a wide variety available and most reputable manufacturers give specifications on their products.
 Go to the manufacturer’s website and get as much information as possible.
 If you don’t find what you’re looking for, simply give them a call.
 They should have customer service representatives that can get you the information you need.